DaBluLite/css-snippets/RedesignedUserPanel/readme.md

-# Redesigned User Panel
+# Redesigned User Panel (DEPRECATED)
-A redesign to the classic user panel for Discord, based on Cyan's implementation
+A redesign to the classic user panel for Discord, based on Cyan's implementation (It is advised to use [this](https://github.com/DaBluLite/css-snippets/tree/master/UserReimagined) instead)

 ### Importing:
 ```css